elastic/beats/tests/README.md

 # Automatic tests for Packetbeat

-This repository contains integration tests for the [Packetbeat](http://packetbeat.com) project.
+This repository contains the integration tests for the [Packetbeat](http://packetbeat.com) project.

 ## Running